 Your doctor will examine your body, feeling your abdomen for any swelling.
 To check for problems in the rectum and anus, your doctor will insert a gloved, lubricated finger into your anus and feel for any lumps or swelling.
 This is called a digital rectal examination (DRE), and it may be uncomfortable, but it shouldn't be painful.

 You may have a blood test to assess your general health and to look for signs that suggest you are losing blood in your poo.
 The blood test may measure chemicals that are found or made in your liver and check your red blood cell count.

 Depending on your symptoms, you may have an iFOBT, which looks for tiny amounts of blood in your faeces.
 It involves taking a sample of your stools at home, which is examined for microscopic traces of blood, which may be a sign of polyps, cancer or another bowel condition.
 An iFOBT does not diagnose cancer, but if it finds blood, your doctor will recommend you have a colonoscopy as soon as possible.

 Screening test for bowel cancer

-Screening is the process of looking for polyps or cancer in people who don’t have any symptoms.
+Screening is the process of looking for cancer, or abnormalities that could lead to cancer, in people who do not have any symptoms.
 It is particularly important for bowel cancer, which often has no symptoms in its early stages.

-The FOBT is only for low-risk people without symptoms of bowel cancer.
-Anyone with symptoms of bowel cancer must talk to their doctor about having a colonoscopy or other tests.
+- symptoms of bowel cancer – talk to your doctor about having a colonoscopy or other tests